WarewolfCZ/LocationDemo/README.md

 ## Description

-This is a demo that serves no real purpose
+This is just a coding demo without actual function

 API documentation available at http://docs.locationdemo.apiary.io/#reference